hashicorp/terraform-provider-azurerm/website/docs/r/security_center_assessment_metadata.html.markdown

 * `threats` - (Optional) A list of the threat impacts for the Security Center Assessment.
 Possible values are `AccountBreach`, `DataExfiltration`, `DataSpillage`, `DenialOfService`, `ElevationOfPrivilege`, `MaliciousInsider`, `MissingCoverage` and `ThreatResistance`.

 * `user_impact` - (Optional) The user impact of the Security Center Assessment.
 Possible values are `Low`, `Moderate` and `High`.

----

-An `partner_data` block exports the following:

-* `partner_name` - (Required) The name of the company of the partner.

-* `secret` - (Required) The secret which is used to authenticate the partner and verify if it created the Security Center Assessment with write-only.

----

-* `product_name` - (Optional) The name of the product of the partner that created the Security Center Assessment.

 ## Attributes Reference